hybridsjs/hybrids/README.md

 ### Built Version

 You can use built version of the toolkit.
-Bundle contains packages where UMD is set.
+Bundle contains packages listed above where UMD column is checked.
 The packages use unique named exports, so you can access all available API from `window.hybrids` namespace, e.g.: `hybrids.define` or `hybrids.engine`.

 ```html
 <!-- Development mode -->